-- Nine full-day seminars that focus on intensive business and enterprise planning.
-Presenters include many successful farmers and business people, as well as University of Illinois and USDA experts.
-The seminars are held on-site at Prairie Fruits Farm and Creamery in Champaign, Illinois Saturdays from October-March.
+- Five full-day seminars on business and enterprise planning.
+Presenters include successful farmers, business people, and experts from the University of Illinois and USDA.
+The seminars are held at Prairie Fruits Farm & Creamery in Champaign, Illinois on Saturdays from October-March.

-- Mentorships in which every CIFB participant has the opportunity to engage in a customized season-long relationship with an experienced local farmer (May-September).
+- Mentorships that give every CIFB student the opportunity to engage in a season-long relationship with an experienced local farmer (March-October).

 CIFB will help you:

-- Develop relationships with many beginning and experienced farmers, plus a wide range of professionals that support small-scale local farmers, including USDA specialists, farmers market managers, accountants, and attorneys
+- Develop lasting relationships with many beginning and experienced farmers, plus a wide range of relevant professionals, including USDA specialists, farmers market managers, accountants, and attorneys.